ruesga-99/numerical_methods/README.md

 # Numerical Methods

+🚧 This repository is under a major restructuration 🚧

 In this repository, you will find Python implementations of commonly used numerical methods.
 These algorithms are useful for solving a wide range of mathematical problems, including linear algebra, optimization, interpolation, and differential equations.
 This repository is an active personal project, therefore new numerical methods will be soon uploaded.

 ```